ramgad/terraform_automated_test/README.md

 ```

 It will create a Gemfile.lock
-At this point, you have installed all the dependencies required to test your terraform module, now, you are ready to kitchen commmands to apply and test your changes.
+At this point, you have installed all the Components to run terraform code, and Ruby dependencies that are required to test your terraform module.

 ## GIT Repo
 - Download the latest source from this repo

-If you already have the repo downloaded and unsure about having latest, git pull command bill bring the latest code
+If you already have the repo downloaded and unsure about having latest, git pull command will bring the latest code
 ```
     commands:
     git clone git@github.com:ramgad/tf_aws_s3_sqs_kitchen_test.git